 - Where to Register for Unemployment Benefits in Arizona

 - When to Apply for Unemployment in Arizona

-Although many unemployment applicants are aware that they must first fill out an unemployment EDD application in order to receive any type of unemployment benefits, they do not know how to fill out either an in-person or online application for unemployment.
+Although many unemployment applicants are aware that they must first fill out an unemployment application in order to receive any type of unemployment benefits, they do not know how to fill out either an in-person or online application for unemployment.